Degree of food processing – a health indicator?

 A closer look

-Effects of processing on food
+Effects of processing on foodstuffs

-In addition to the direct effect on ingredients, processes often have a so-called matrix effect, too.
+Apart from the direct effect on ingredients, processes often have a so-called matrix effect, too.
 This refers to the change in the food structure.
-A strong matrix effect is given when the original structure of the food is no longer visible after processing.
-Examples include the use of processes to produce purees or juices from fruit or vegetables, or to produce protein isolates from animal or plant sources.
-New structures can also be formed, e.g. in products with a meat-like structure made from soybean flour by extrusion process.
-Such processes are also used in the sustainable utilization of agricultural raw materials.
-An example is the processing of residues from food production, such as press cakes from juice or vegetable oil production, to obtain nutrients still contained in them for use in food.
+A strong matrix effect is manifest when the original structure of the food is no longer visible after processing.
+Examples include the production of purees or juices from fruit or vegetables, or the extraction of protein isolates from animal or plant sources.
+New structures can also be formed, for example in products with a meat-like structure made from soybean meal by the extrusion process.
+Similar processes are also used in the sustainable utilisation of agricultural raw materials, such as in processing residues from food production to obtain nutrients still contained in them for use in food.
+Examples include press cakes made from juice and plant oil production.
 A matrix effect can have positive or negative effects on the nutritional value of a food.
-For example, the opening of plant cells through processing can lead to the body having access to larger quantities of valuable nutrients in food [14].
-This is usually beneficial for micronutrients, such as vitamins, minerals and antioxidants [15].
-If, for example, mono- and disaccharides or fats become more available as a result of the matrix effect, this has an impact on blood sugar development [16-18], for example, and/or energy intake [19].
-If malnutrition prevails, this effect is rather positive.
-However, in countries such as Germany, where there is no shortage of food and a high obesity prevalence, this effect can increase the risk of developing diet-related diseases.
-Nevertheless, a general correlation between parameters such as the glycaemic index or the glycaemic load and the degree of processing according to the NOVA classification has not yet been reliably proven [20].
-A change in matrix can also mean that a food product requires less chewing and is therefore consumed more quickly and in larger quantities, for example when consuming fruit or vegetable juice.
+For example, the opening of plant cells through processing can mean the body gains access to larger quantities of valuable nutrients in food [14].
+In the case of micronutrients, such as vitamins, minerals and antioxidants, this is usually beneficial [15].
+If more mono- and disaccharides or fats become available because of the matrix effect, this has an impact on blood sugar development, for example [16-18] and/or energy intake [19].
+Where there is malnutrition, this effect can be seen as positive.
+However, in countries like Germany, where there is no shortage of food and a high prevalence of obesity this effect can lead to an increase in the risk of developing diet-related diseases.
+Nevertheless, a general correlation between parameters such as the glycemic index or the glycemic load and the degree of processing according to the NOVA classification has not yet been reliably proven [20].
+A change in the matrix can also mean that a foodstuff requires less chewing and is thus consumed faster and in larger quantities, such as fruit and vegetable juice.
 This can lead to a delayed onset of satiety and thus to increased energy intake [1, 21, 22].

-Assessing health effects of 'ultra-processed foods'
+Assessing the health impact of ‘ultra-processed foods’

 Conclusion